renting

 Digitize

 Your media is best stored (not to mention searched for and shared) in a digital format.
-Scan the physical papers and photos laying around your space.
-Request only digital statements from your bank and unsubscribe from printed catalogues.
+Scan the physical papers and photos lying around your space.
+Request only digital statements from your bank and unsubscribe from printed catalogs.
 Soon, your paper piles will disappear.
-Remember however to always back-up to an external hard drive or an online program to ensure that your files are safe.
+However, remember to always back up to an external hard drive or an online program to ensure that your files are safe.

 Prioritize